The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-New York is one of the costliest states in which to buy a residence in the U.S., driven by high prices downstate in New York City, Westchester and Long Island.
-But the state of New York has programs to address affordability challenges for homebuyers, including first-time homebuyers.
+New York is one of the costliest states to buy a residence in the U.S., driven by the high prices in New York City, Westchester and Long Island.
+But even the Empire State has programs to address affordability challenges for would be homeowners, including first-time homebuyers.
 Here’s an overview.

 SONYMA Achieving the Dream